Clocks-in-a-Cooler/MaLT/paint/README.md

 * this little project is not intended to replace anything.
 I just thought it'd be interesting to make it. (why after midnight, I have no idea)

- > super quick, super cheap, super impractical, mission accomplished!"
+ > "super quick, super cheap, super impractical, mission accomplished!"
  > &mdash; Colin Furze